ful-stackz/syncvr-assignment/database/README.md

 This folder contains a database migrations tool.
 In a nutshell, this is a .NET 6 console application that takes a bunch of `.sql` files (or _migrations_), checks with the database which migrations are already applied, and executes only the ones that are not yet applied.

-Migrations are stored in the `src/SyncVR.Database/Migrations` folder and use the following naming conventions `YYYY-MM-DD-[migration-title].sql`.
-For example, `2022-11-09-add-queries-table.sql`.
-The date format works with text sorting, so migrations will always appear in oldest-to-newest order.
+Migrations are stored in the `src/SyncVR.Database/Migrations` folder and use the following naming conventions `YYYY-MM-DD-SEQ-[migration-title].sql`.
+For example, `2022-11-09-01-add-queries-table.sql`.
+The date format and sequence number work with text sorting, so migrations will always appear in oldest-to-newest order.

+- `YYYY` - year, eg. `2022`
+- `MM` - month, eg. `01` or `11`
+- `DD` - day, eg. `01` or `20`
+- `SEQ` - daily sequence, start from `01`; useful when there are more than 1 migrations per day

 ## Running the program